Jesse Vincent

 Jesse Vincent (born June 21, 1976) is a computer programmer and entrepreneur, best known for his work with the Perl programming language.
-He created the ticket-tracking system Request Tracker ("RT") and founded the company Best Practical Solutions.
+He is founder and CEO of applied research lab Prime Radiant, which developed and maintains Superpowers, an open-source agentic skills framework that drew widespread attention in the developer community following its October 2025 release.
+He also created the ticket-tracking system Request Tracker ("RT"), and founded the company Best Practical Solutions.

 He created RT while working at Wesleyan University in 1994.
 Graduating from the university in 1998, Vincent founded Best Practical in 2001.
 He co-authored RT Essentials in 2005.

 He is the founder and former project lead of K-9 Mail email app for Android (since acquired by Mozilla and rebranded as Thunderbird for Android).

 In 2012 he became interested in the ergonomics of keyboards, having designed and built himself several designs.
 In 2014 he co-founded Keyboardio.

 In 2021, he co-founded VaccinateCA, a community-run website for helping Americans find COVID vaccines.